Rough music, or some musical(-ish) works in progress

 Commoners Mock, a dance band I played with for a while in Shropshire.

 Back in the 1970s, the much-missed Bill Caddick released an album on Park Records called Rough Music: the title song referred to the custom of raucous ‘bands‘ formed to express the community’s disapproval of certain individuals by gathering outside their dwellings at night and making as much noise as possible.
 A bit like carol-singing, except that bad carol-singers usually expect to be paid after a few lines, and then wander off to visit the next victim.
-To be fair, Commoners Mock gigs were a lot more polished than the renditions in Bill’s song, in which he was, if I remember rightly, assisted by Taffy Thomas’s Magic Lantern folk theatre company, of which Bill was a former member.
+To be fair, Commoners Mock gigs were a lot more polished than the chorus renditions in Bill’s song, in which he was, if I remember rightly, assisted by Taffy Thomas’s Magic Lantern folk theatre company, of which Bill was a former member.
+(That’s not a reflection on the quality of that very excellent album, by the way: the roughness of the choruses of that particular song was evidently intended and entirely fitting to the subject matter.)

 This ‘rough music’ page is a little different: it’s a page intended for songs I’m in the process of writing/learning, so the performance is as rough as it gets, and the tune and lyrics may change dramatically (not to mention traumatically).
 I’m moving some things that were previously individual articles onto this page because I have a tidy mind.
 Though you’d never guess it if you saw my office.